Marcos-Cypriano/projeto-delivery/README.md

 Allows register client and deliveryman.
-Authenticate clients allowing delivery order.
+Authenticate clients allowing delivery order (item beeing just a text).
-Authenticate deliveryman allowing catching a delivery and updatind it with the time of delivery.
+Authenticate deliveryman allowing to take a delivery and update it with the date when he made the delivery.
+All responses are in JSON.

 Lembretes das contas cadastradas para testes:
 Clients